 Hey come on now, our prices are pretty great already.
 We do offer free shipping for orders of $50 or more though!

 If you're purchasing a large OEM order ($2,000+ per order), we may be able to work with you and our suppliers to identify opportunities to further reduce costs and pass those savings onto you.
 This is the only circumstance in which we can offer additional discount.

 Can I have free pickups?

 Can I have a partial refund?

-Sorry, we don't offer partial refunds, but we're happy to refund your order upon return of your order.
+Sorry, we don't offer partial refunds under any circumstance.
+We're happy to refund your order upon return of your order.

 Can you make a pickup with chewy, smokey mids and misty highs?
 What about to match my favorite guitarist?

 Unfortunately, we cannot match subjective descriptions of tone.
 If you know what type of pickups your favorite guitarist used, we're happy to help match those specs with a custom order.

 Can you make something like _____ pickup from another company?